cronical/budget_dance/docs/setup.md

 ## API key

 The system copies the inflation data to faciliatate planning.
 To do this an API key is needed.
-This is free they only want an email address.
+This is free; they only want an email address.
 Register here: <https://data.bls.gov/registrationEngine/>.
 The API key should be stored in ./private/api_keys.yml.
 The rows of this file are expected to be simply a site code and the key value, such as below:

 ```yaml
 bls: 7b50d7a727104578b1ac86bc27caff3f